Rabbit Population by Season Gizmo Answer Key: Understanding Ecological Dynamics Through Simulation

 Population Growth Patterns

 The simulation demonstrates how rabbit populations typically respond to seasonal changes.
-But during favorable conditions, such as spring and summer, increased food availability leads to higher reproductive success and lower mortality rates.
-Conversely, harsh winter conditions result in reduced food sources, higher predation risk, and increased deaths, causing population decline Not complicated — just consistent..
+So during favorable conditions, such as spring and summer, increased food availability leads to higher reproductive success and lower mortality rates.
+Conversely, harsh winter conditions result in reduced food sources, higher predation risk, and increased deaths, causing population decline Surprisingly effective..

 Seasonal Environmental Factors